Research Scientist

 I am a research scientist working in the foundations of AI.
 I graduated with a PhD from the Computer Science Department of Carnegie Mellon University (CMU) advised by Zico Kolter.
 I completed my undergraduate studies in the Department of Computer Science and Engineering at IIT Madras, where I was advised by Balaraman Ravindran.

-I publish approximately ~1.2 papers a year, a rate that I have come to value (ideally, an even less number would be great!), and I am strongly against pushing too many papers into the void.
+I am strongly against pushing too many papers into the void.
 I also enjoy deep collaborations where we meet often, so feel free to reach out to brainstorm!

 - Jan 2024: ICML paper with Gregor Bachmann solidifying the debate on next-token prediction.